(I may earn a small commission on the products linked to in this post.)

 How to Use Essential Oils for Natural Allergy Therapy

-Some of our favorite therapeutic essential oils are lavender, peppermint, lemongrass.
+Some of our favorite therapeutic essential oils are lavender, peppermint, lemon grass.
 Over the course of my working career, I’ve worked in some very stressful situations, specifically conflict areas internationally.
-I’ve always taken essential oils with me that help open my airways and relax me.

 Sometimes I have a chronic cough from my allergies but not when I use essential oils.
 The three below are my favorite.